CLIP-EBC: CLIP Can Count Accurately through Enhanced Blockwise Classification: Conclusion

 \section{Conclusion}

 In this paper, we bridged the gap between CLIP and crowd counting by reformulating the counting task as a blockwise classification problem.
-To this end, we proposed Enhanced Blockwise Classification (EBC), a novel, backbone-agnostic framework that improves upon standard blockwise classification through three key advancements: bin policy, noise control, and loss formulation.
+To this end, we proposed Enhanced Blockwise Classification (EBC), a novel, backbone-agnostic framework that improves upon standard blockwise classification through three key advancements: quantization, noise reduction, and loss formulation.
 Within our EBC framework, we further proposed CLIP-EBC, the first fully CLIP-based crowd counting method, which successfully leverages CLIP for accurate crowd density estimation.
-CLIP-EBC classifies local count values into predefined integer-valued bins by comparing the similarity between local image features and corresponding text prompt features, followed by softmax to generate probability scores.
-Extensive experiments validated the effectivness of our EBC framework, and the comparison with existing methods on four benchmark datasets demonstrated the superior performance of our CLIP-EBC model.
-Future work will explore extending CLIP-EBC to address open-world object counting tasks.
+CLIP-EBC classifies local count values into predefined integer-valued bins by comparing the similarity between local image features and text prompt features.
+Extensive experiments validated the effectiveness of our EBC framework, and the comparison with existing methods on four benchmark datasets demonstrated the superior performance of our CLIP-EBC model.